axians/microServiceBus.docs/nav/_integration/integrate-with-iot-hub.md

 6. Click Generate API Key.
 The Generate API Key dialog box shows the values of the API key and the authorization token.
 7. Copy the API key and the authorization token values.

+[IBM Watson IoT Platform](https://www.ibm.com/se-en/business-operations/iot-platform) - Securely connect, collect and start processing IoT data quickly and easily with Watson IoT™ Platform.
+And because it uses IBM Cloud, your company can scale and adapt quickly to changing business needs without compromising security, privacy or risk levels.